Tag Archives | recession

 Yield curve inversion & recession forecast

 There is naturally a lot of focus on the U.S yield-curve at the moment, as it moves relentlessly toward inversion (when short-term rates are higher than long-term rates.)
 Can the history of the yield-curve inversion provide for useful forecasting as to the start dates of the next U.S recession?
-The 10’s vs. 1’s yield-curve and […]
+The 10’s vs. 1’s yield-curve and U.S recessions in the post-war era are displayed below, where it is clear that the nine recessions since 1956 were predicted by yield-curve inversion, with […]

 Read full story · Comments are closed